RoboJackets/apiary/docs/admins/access-override.rst

         </li>
     </ol>

-This will add a card to the user's dashboard showing their override expiration date, and sync their access to other systems.
+This will add a card to the user's dashboard showing their override expiration date and sync their access to other systems.
 Note that access sync is an asynchronous process and it may take several seconds to fully propagate changes.